ryanmr/ryanrampersad.com/content/work-daugherty.md

 ---

 ### Work Updates

+#### August: <small>Week 73</small>
+- Joined a new team as primary user interface developer, working primarily working Vue and Boostrap 4 and consulting on the backend API service layers.
+- Built a prototype react native app with a general purpose theme to prove techincal viability in a potential product.
+- Continued to provide techincal interviews for frontend software engineering positions.
+- Attended 2017 MidwestJS as a part of Daugherty's sponsorship of the conference!

 #### July: <small>Week 69</small>
 - Built an intermediate API to fetch data from GitHub API v3 and decorate incoming data with custom data fields for use in a dashboard app.